Come on, guys! Let me describe The Team Wannabe here! I can be a great troper!

 - Princess Morbucks in The Powerpuff Girls wanted to be a Powerpuff Girl at first.

 - In The Simpsons, Rudy from the episode "Sunday, Cruddy Sunday" really wanted to be in Homer's Super Bowl group.
-As the kid himself says, "What I lack in size, I make up for in obnoxiousness!"
+As he himself says while running alongside the team bus, "What I lack in size, I make up for in (puffs) obnoxiousness!"

-- Lorne (The Friend for Life!) from the Sam & Max cartoon really wants to be a freelance policeman.
+- Lorne (The Friend for Life!) from the Sam And Max cartoon really wants to be a freelance policeman.
 Sam and Max are less than enthusiastic about it.

 - Irving time and again tags along with his idols Phineas and Ferb, which is unwelcome to the rest of the kids in the group.
 Phineas and Ferb themselves welcome him, except in Irving's first appearance, when they are freaked out by his stalker nature.